Do you need an organic pumpkin this Halloween? Well, it depends.

 - Healthier agriculture in general – “Two of the major herbicides used in pumpkins, clomazone and ethalfluralin, have either the potential to injure the crop being grown or cause severe injury to non-target plants.”
 Source.

 - Reduced overall pesticides in our environment.
 Sources note that if every single pumpkin farm went organic, it would cut out about 400,000 pounds of toxic chemicals a year.

 - Your kids get a lesson about incorporating eco-friendly, organic practices into the holiday season.

 What I think…

-It’s always smart to buy organic but when it comes to budgeting for an average family I believe in purchasing produce with the most pesticides first, such as apples, before buying pumpkins.
+It’s always smart to buy organic but when it comes to budgeting for an average family I believe in purchasing produce with the most pesticides first, such as apples you eat on a daily basis, before buying organic pumpkins.

 Lastly, if you can’t afford an organic pumpkin, don’t let the guilt ruin your Halloween.
 There are bigger green concerns in our world than the shame of a couple of pumpkins – for example do you recycle all year?
 Unplug appliances?
 Teach your kids about green issues?
 That’s all way more important than an organic pumpkin.

 If you still want an organic pumpkin…